blbadger/blbadger.github.io/3-body-problem.md

 ![threebody projection]({{https://blbadger.github.io}}/3_body_problem/Threebody_ogproj500.png)

 Why does our $x, y$ plane not exhibit such symmetry?
 After all, projecting the line connecting p2 and p3 onto the $x, y$ plane we have $y=x$ so why is there no line of symmetry about the diagonal?
-This is because the initial velocites for both p1 as well as p3 contain non-zero x-components.
-This is significant because
+This is because the initial velocites for both p1 as well as p3 contain non-zero components of $x$.
+Now imagine any two initial points that are equidistant from a point on the line $y-x$.
+Are the trajectories of these two points still identical given that they have different identical but non-zero starting velocities in the $x, y$ plane?
+They are, because for one point of the pair the initial velocity vector will cause the approach to the line of symmetry to come sooner, whereas for the other point it will be longer or may not occur at all.

 To begin to answer the second question of why such detailed shapes form when we plot divergence time, one can ask the following question: which initial points  of the $y, z$ plane land close to the line of symmetry $z=(12/10)y$ as the planets move over time?
-Because the trajectory of all three bodies are completely determined by their initial positions (and velocities), for any initial value of $y_0, z_0$ that approaches the line of symmetry such that $(12/10)y_i - z_i < \delta$ then the initial value's mirror point $y'_0, z'_0$ also approaches the line, as the trajectories and distances to the line $z=(12/10)y$ are identical.
+Because the trajectory of all three bodies are completely determined by their initial positions (and velocities), for any initial value of $y_0, z_0$ that approaches the line of symmetry such that $(12/10)y_i - z_i < \delta$ then the initial value's mirror point $y'_0, z'_0$ also approaches the line, as the trajectories and distances to that line are identical for these initial points.

 Thus although could very well pick any other region to investigate the question of which initial points (for p1) end up there at any time, the region of initial mirror symmetry has one important simplifying aspect: the resulting map will stay symmetric about the initial line of symmetry, making it easier to see where the points are located.